hydrogenbond007/website/blog/2023-05-xx-continuations/index.md

 ## Benefits of Continuations

 As discussed with the EVM example, one of the most immediately apparent benefits of continuations is that you can now run a RISC Zero zkVM program for as long as you need to get the job done.
-But continuations enable more capabilities than just this, and I want to touch on three I mentioned in the introduction: parallelization, pausing, and memory.
+But continuations enable more capabilities than just this.
+I want to touch on three I mentioned in the introduction: parallelization, pausing, and memory.

 ### Parallelize
 These small segments can be distributed to many computers to parallelize the workload and reduce latency.